-I traveled to Kearney, Nebraska from Omaha for an ecotourism symposium this summer.
-It was my first time to the Cornhusker state and I must say I was incredibly enamored with the beautiful scenery.
+I traveled to Kearney, Nebraska, from Omaha for an ecotourism symposium.
+It was my first time to the Cornhusker state, and I must say I was incredibly enamored with the beautiful scenery.

 Nebraska was not only impressive, but it also tugged at my heartstrings due to its friendly people, stunning landscape, and animal sightings everywhere we went.
 There are so many places to go and see, but here are things you must do in Nebraska.

-Picture this: a plate of wide rashers browned from frying with succulent juicy bold pork flavor and a side of peppercorn white gravy for dipping.
-Sorry you can’t see my eyes rolling in the back of my head.
-Pair the decadent Chicken Fried Bacon with an icy Margarita, glass of wine, or fun mule creation.
+Picture this: a plate of wide rashers browned from frying with delicious, juicy, bold pork flavor and a side of peppercorn white gravy for dipping.
+Sorry, you can’t see my eyes rolling in the back of my head.
+Pair the decadent Chicken Fried Bacon with an icy Margarita, a glass of wine, or fun mule creation.

-The unique region referred to as the Sandhills is a mixed grass prairie on sand dunes covering over 25% of the state of Nebraska.
-These awe-inspiring grass-stabilized dunes were designated a National Natural Landmark in 1984 and are the largest and most intricate wetland ecosystem in the country.
+The unique region referred to as the Sandhills is a mixed-grass prairie on dunes covering over 25% of the state of Nebraska.
+These awe-inspiring grass-stabilized dunes were designated a National Natural Landmark in 1984 and are the most extensive and intricate wetland ecosystem in the country.

 A host of plant (720 species) and animal life inhibit the Sandhills, making it a perfect place for scenic pictures and getting in tune with nature.
-It is also home to a huge migratory bird and crane population, hence the Sandhill Cranes.
+It is also home to a vast migratory bird and crane population, hence the Sandhill Cranes.
 Best of all, there are more beautiful cattle in the area than people!
-This animal lover thoroughly enjoyed driving Route 2, a scenic road that I highly recommend checking out.
+This animal-lover thoroughly enjoyed driving Route 2, a scenic road that I highly recommend checking out.

-Tempt your sweet tooth with a top quality bite of chocolate from Chocolat Abeille, an upscale chocolatier in downtown Omaha.
+Tempt your sweet tooth with a top-quality bite of chocolate from Chocolat Abeille, an upscale chocolatier in downtown Omaha.
 Offering handcrafted chocolate and artful creations, Chocolat Abeille is worth the splurge.
-They could possibly be the most beautiful candies that I’ve ever seen made in the country.
+They could be the most beautiful candies that I’ve ever seen made in the country.

 Chocolat Abeille is family owned and operated and could easily compete with high-end chocolate stores around the world.
 Do not miss the incredible selection of original chocolate shoes.
 You will feel like you stepped into a Parisian shop rather than one in the heart of the Midwest.